About the 5th Safe Routes to School National Conference

 About the Event

 This event, which takes place every two years, will once again bring together the wide range of practitioners that are working at the local, regional, state and national level to make it safe, convenient, and fun for children to walk and bicycle safely to school.
-In 2013 the Safe Routes to School National Conference makes its way to a state and region that has many years of experience building successful SRTS programs and infrastructure — Sacramento, California — the capital region of our nation’s largest and most diverse state.
+In 2016 the Safe Routes to School National Conference makes its way to a state and region that has many years of experience building successful SRTS programs and infrastructure — Columbus, Ohio – a leader in SRTS.

 A significant factor in the success of Safe Routes to School is its appeal to so many different disciplines.
 The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity, environmental justice, walking, and biking; youth, older adults, and environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.